gurovoleg/test-environment/readme.md

 ```

 ### Line-staged
-#### Allows run GIT hooks with husky but only for files which are staged.
+> Allows run Git hooks with husky but only for files which are staged
 ```sh
 npm i lint-staged -D
 ```